 (selected; drafts available upon request)

-“Empathic Understanding” (in progress) A paper on the structure of the act of empathy.
+“Empathic Understanding” (under review) A paper on the structure of the act of empathy.